Version Sets & Promotion

 {% hint style="warning" %}

-The `release-previous` version set is created automatically when promoting to `release`.
+The `release-previous` version set is created automatically when you promote to `release`.
 If you've never promoted to release, or used `--no-backup`, the rollback command will fail with an error.

 {% endhint %}